dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index.md

   The resources are located at the path `node_modules/<pkg>`, without `@<version>`.
 You must copy "dynamsoft-xxx" packages elsewhere and add `@<version>`.
 The `<version>` can be obtained from `package.json` of each package.
 Another thing to do is to [specify the engineResourcePaths](#2-optional-specify-the-location-of-the-engine-files) so that the SDK can correctly locate the resources.
   > Since "node_modules" is reserved for Node.js dependencies, and in our case the package is used only as static resources, we recommend either renaming the "node_modules" folder or moving the "dynamsoft-" packages to a dedicated folder for static resources in your project to facilitate self-hosting.

-You can typically include SDK like this:
+You can typically include the SDK like this:

 ```html
 <script src="path/to/dynamsoft-barcode-reader-bundle@11.0.6000/dist/dbr.bundle.js"></script>